McGuinty ministry: 2011

-Post Election Shuffle
+Post-election shuffle

 The 2011 Ontario general election resulted in the loss of 17 Liberal seats, leaving McGuinty one seat shy of a majority in Parliament.

-Seven vacancies opened up in the McGuinty cabinet:
+Seven vacancies opened up in the McGuinty cabinet.

-Six of the seven vacancies were filled thusly: the number of established cabinet ministers holding multiple portfolios increased from one to three, and three ministries ceased to exist:
+On October 20, McGuinty announced the new ministry lineup with 22 members.
+Six of the seven vacancies were filled thus: the number of established cabinet ministers holding multiple portfolios increased from one to three, and three ministries ceased to exist: